TV-Rename/tvrename/userguide.md

 You can select items in the list and press the Delete key on your keyboard to remove them from the list.
 Once you are happy with the changes offered, click the Rename button at the bottom, and TV Rename will make the changes.

 # When to Watch
-For shows which have the "Show next airdate" option set, they will be listed here if tv.com has airdate information available.
+For shows which have the "Show next air-date" option set, they will be listed here if tv.com has air-date information available.
 The time and date are adjusted to be in the timezone that you have Windows set to be.

 Click on the columns to sort by them.
 Right-click on items to do useful related actions.
 For shows that have aired, an icon is shown to indicate if it is on disk (double-clicking will open it), or needs to be searched for.
 Double-clicking a item that isn't on disk will open the specified torrent search engine for it.